How does Eliquis Work?

 Prevention of Systemic Embolism and Stroke in Patients with Atrial Fibrillation:

 Eliquis increases the chance of having major bleeding that may, in some cases, be fatal.
 Risk factors for a major bleed include a history of stroke, gastrointestinal bleeding, prior bleeding, renal or liver impairment, older patients (>80 years of age), hypertension, alcohol use, diabetes, and malignancy.
-Of note, there is a high risk for spinal or epidural bleeding in patients who have neuraxial anaesthesia or spinal puncture while being treated with Eliquis.
+Of note, there is a high risk for spinal or epidural bleeding in patients who have neuraxial anesthesia or spinal puncture while being treated with Eliquis.
 Patients having surgery should inform their doctor that they are taking Eliquis.

 Stopping Eliquis prematurely increases the risk of developing clots.
 Only stop taking Eliquis under the guidance of a doctor.
 Consider using an alternative anticoagulant.